niw/clang_plugins/README.md

 This is a repository for Clang plugins examples and development, that works alongside Xcode.

-You can implement your own Clang plugins to extend your day-to-day Xcode workflow, like custom analyzer checker to warn cording rules or source-to-source converter for refactoring.
+You can implement your own Clang plugins to extend your day-to-day Xcode workflow, like custom analyzer checker to warn coding rules or source-to-source converter for refactoring.

 Contents
 --------